mucherino/teaching/GPU/mattranspose.md

-# Matrix transposition on GPU
+# Exercise: matrix transposition on GPU

 In this exercise, we are going to consider a simple yet potentially expensive operation to perform on matrices.
 The transpose $A^T$ of a